-Revenue from our Emerging Markets products for fiscal year 2022 was \$0.7 million, compared to \$10.2 million from the prior fiscal year.
-The decrease was due to \$10.1 million of revenue recognized on our contract with the CBP during the prior fiscal year.
-We were awarded this contract during fiscal year 2020 to provide a technology solution to the Department of Homeland Security.
-The majority of the revenue related to this contract was recognized in fiscal year 2021.
-The contract was completed in the second quarter of fiscal year 2022.
+Revenue from our Emerging Markets products for fiscal year 2023 was \$1.2 million, compared to \$0.7 million from the prior fiscal year.
+The increase in revenue was primarily due to revenue of \$0.7 million recognized on a security related contract completed with a commercial customer.

-Operating Income (Loss)
+Operating Loss

-Operating income (loss) from our Emerging Markets products for fiscal year 2022 was \$(9.1) million, compared to \$5.0 million from the prior fiscal year.
-The decrease for fiscal year 2022 was primarily due to the revenue and related gross profit recognized on our contract with the CBP in the prior fiscal year.
-The decrease in operating income (loss) was also due (i) a non-cash goodwill impairment charge of \$4.3 million and (ii) a \$2.0 million decrease to a favorable non-cash adjustment to the estimated fair value of contingent consideration related to our Quantum acquisition when compared to the same period of the prior fiscal year.
+Operating loss from our Emerging Markets products for fiscal year 2023 was \$4.0 million, compared to \$9.1 million from the prior fiscal year.
+The decrease in operating loss for fiscal year 2023 was primarily due a (i) non-cash goodwill impairment charge of \$4.3 million reported in the prior fiscal year and (ii) lower personnel costs attributable to our workforce reduction.
+The decrease in operating loss was partially offset by a \$0.7 million decrease to a favorable non-cash adjustment to the estimated fair value of contingent consideration related to our Quantum acquisition when compared to the same period of the prior fiscal year.